FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: Problem and Preliminaries

 Outlier detection (OD) methods can be categorized based on the availability of labeled data.
-In supervised OD, the task is similar to binary classification with imbalanced classes (as outliers typically make up only a small portion of the overall data).
-The more difficult unsupervised setting assumes the ``contaminated'' training data contains both inliers and outliers, but without any labels.
-A semi-supervised or one-class classification approach lies between these two extremes, where only inlier data is available for training, but unknown outliers may appear during inference.
-Semi-supervised OD is used in practice where it is easy to gather inlier data, but learning from known, labeled outliers is undesirable because outliers are hard to collect and/or new, unknown outlier types are likely to arise in future test data that renders learning only from the known outliers suboptimal/risky.
+In supervised OD, the task is similar to binary classification with imbalanced classes (as outliers typically make up only a small portion of the overall data). {The more difficult unsupervised setting assumes that the ``contaminated'' training data contains both inliers and outliers, but without any labels.
+This is also the transductive setting where training and test data are the same.} {The one-class setting lies between these two extremes, where the ``clean'' training data consists only of inliers, while the unlabeled test data contains the outliers to be detected.
+Here, training and test sets are disjoint and thus the setting is inductive.} {Note that there exist \textbf{no labeled outliers} in both settings, making model selection challenging.}

-Note that semi-supervised OD may be a misnomer from the supervised ML perspective, where semi-supervised classification assumes the presence of some labeled instances from all classes in the training data.
-As such, model selection continues to be as difficult for semi-supervised OD as unsupervised OD, where no labeled outliers exist in the input/training data in both settings.
+{We remark that some OD literature refers to the latter setting as semi-supervised OD, which is a misnomer from the supervised ML perspective where semi-supervised classification assumes the presence of some labeled instances from \textbf{all} classes in the training data.
+In the rest of text, we adopt the terminology unsupervised OD for both settings, and specify ``clean'' inlier-only versus ``contaminated'' mixed training data to differentiate them.
+Then, our work considers the unsupervised OD problem under ``clean'' inlier-only training data. }